-The criminality of publishing, distributing, or otherwise disseminating, private intimate images of another person without permission is prescribed by section 162.1 of the Criminal Code, R.S.C.
+The misconduct of disseminating intimate images of another person, conduct sometimes referred to colloquially as revenge porn, is addressed by section 162.1 of the Criminal Code, R.S.C.
 1985, c.
-C-46, where it is specifically stated:
+C-46, which specifically states:

 Publication, etc., of an intimate image without consent

 162.1 (1) Everyone who knowingly publishes, distributes, transmits, sells, makes available or advertises an intimate image of a person knowing that the person depicted in the image did not give their consent to that conduct, or being reckless as to whether or not that person gave their consent to that conduct, is guilty

 (a) of an indictable offence and liable to imprisonment for a term of not more than five years; or

 (b) of an offence punishable on summary conviction.